 It seems like such a very strange thing to be looking at.
 I was diagnosed in April of 1980.

-But it seems that yes, it is very possible.
+But it seems that, yes, it is possible.

 I had another very good appointment with my therapist last week.
 It turns out that there are many types of denial.
-There are the physical types, where you don’t test or take your insulin.
+There are physical types where you don’t test or take your insulin.
 I’m not there.
 I do all the testing, and I take my meds.

 I think there may be something there.

 According to her, it all centers on grief.
-Grief being described in this case as “a loss of normalcy”.
+Grief is described in this case as “a loss of normalcy.”